 Burden of disease is a measure of the years of healthy life lost from living with or dying from disease and injury.

 The measure used is the 'disability-adjusted life year' (DALY).
 This combines health loss from living with illness and injury (non-fatal burden, or YLD) and dying prematurely (fatal burden, or YLL) to estimate total health loss (total burden, or DALY).

 Burden of disease estimates seek to capture both the quantity and health-related quality of life, and to reflect the magnitude, severity and impact of disease and injury within a population.
 Burden of disease does not quantify the social or financial consequences of disease and injury.
-Further information can be found in Australian Burden of Disease Study 2022 (ABDS).
+Further information can be found in Australian Burden of Disease Study 2023 (ABDS).

-Note: The ABDS 2022 does not include estimates by Remoteness areas, Socioeconomic groups or risk factors.
-The most recent estimates are presented in the Australian Burden of Disease Study: Impact and causes of illness and death in Australia 2018 and Australian Burden of Disease Study 2018: Interactive data on risk factor burden reports.
+Note: The ABDS 2023 does not include estimates by Remoteness areas, Socioeconomic groups or risk factors.
+The most recent estimates for these disaggregations are presented in the Australian Burden of Disease Study: Impact and causes of illness and death in Australia 2018 and Australian Burden of Disease Study 2018: Interactive data on risk factor burden reports.

-In 2022, type 1 diabetes was responsible for around 19,000 DALY in Australia - equating to 0.7 DALY per 1,000 population.
+In 2023, type 1 diabetes was responsible for around 19,000 years of healthy life lost in Australia - equating to 0.7 DALY per 1,000 population.